SettRaziel/wrf_archlinux/README.md

     WPSV3.9 does not resolve this issue.
 * NCL: If you have problems with ncl and missing ssl libraries, use the nodap binaries
 * My model instability seems to result from the choosen model area.
-Considering posts from the WRF forum it is most likely caused by high orography near the model borders.
-Consider trying a model area with an island or a whole continent if your model runs fails shortly after the wrf.exe starts running.
+Considering posts from the WRF forum it can be caused by high orography near the model borders or CFL violations in the vertical wind interpolation.
+Consider trying a model area with an island or a whole continent if your model runs fail shortly after the wrf.exe starts running.
 So you will have water near the boundaries.
+  - even the model area around Iceland does crash occasionally.
+Not clear if that is caused by CFL violations or faulty GFS data.
+Setting the model area to central europe results in crahes at the first model iteration.
+Setting additional dampening parameters and settings for the vertical interpolation does not improve the problem.
+If you have a solution please write me an e-mail.
 * Sometimes the virtual machine freezes when trying to make a model run.
-Looking on the last entries of the system log most of the time the machine freezes while loading input data via wget.
+Looking on the last entries
+  of the system log most of the time the machine freezes while loading input data via wget.
   - switched to curl; virtual machine seems stable at the moment
 * Using different resolutions for x and y seems to lead to an error, that file informations do not